edgio-docs/edgio-docs/src/guides/v7/security/security_applications.md

 1. Navigate to the **Security App** page.
     {{ SECURITY_NAV }} **Security Apps**.
 2. Click **Versions**.
 3. Optional.
-View the differences between the current version and a previous one by clicking the <Image inline src="/images/v7/icons/diff.png" alt="Diff" /> icon.
-A comparison between those two versions will be displayed in a new tab.
+Compare the current version with a previous one by clicking the <Image inline src="/images/v7/icons/diff.png" alt="Diff" /> icon next to the desired previous version.
+Differences between those two versions are highlighted in green (new or updated lines) and red (modified or deleted lines).
-3. Click on the desired version to view it.
+4. Click on the desired version to view it.

     ![Version selection](/images/v7/security/version-control-version-selection-sa.png?width=750)

 4. Optional.
-Reactivate the version selected in step 3 by clicking **Reactivate**.
+Reactivate the version selected in the previous step by clicking **Reactivate**.
 Click **Reactivate this version** to confirm that it will be reactivated.